Frequently Asked Questions

 How much are lessons?

-During the school year, I charge $116 a month for 30 minute lessons, $148 a month for 45 minute lessons, and $180 a month for hour lessons.
-For younger siblings of current students only, I sometimes offer 15 minute lessons for $84 a month.
-Summer rates vary.
+My 30 minute lessons are $35, 45 minute lessons are $45, and 60 minute lessons are $55.
+For younger siblings of current students only, I sometimes offer 15 minute lessons for $25 a month.